CyndaZ42/wont-you-be-my-neighbor/README.md

 beepBoop(counting);
 Expected Output: [0, 1, 2, "Won't you be my neighbor?", 4, 5]

+Test: "It should replace the number 2 with Boop"
+Code: counting = [0, 1, 2, 3, 4, 5];
+beepBoop(counting);
+Expected Output: [0, 1, 'Boop', "Won't you be my neighbor?", 4, 5]

 ## License

 Copyright (c) _2022_ _Zac Waggoner_